Last updated: [6/3/2021]

 Our site is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.

-Our store is hosted on Liquid Web.
+Our store is hosted on WP Engine.
 They provide us with the online e-commerce platform that allows us to sell our products and services to you.
 Your data is stored on a secure server behind a firewall.
 Your personal data is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.

 All transactions are processed through a gateway provider and are not stored or processed on our server.